-If the SNN check is successful, the sequence number in AUTN is correct and the UE detects another error during handling of the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [31], the UE shall send an EAP-response/AKA'-client-error message as specified in IETF RFC 5448 [31].
+If a USIM is present, the SNN check is successful, the sequence number in AUTN is correct and the UE detects another error during handling of the EAP-request/AKA'-challenge message as specified in IETF RFC 5448 [31], the UE shall send an EAP-response/AKA'-client-error message as specified in IETF RFC 5448 [31].

+If a USIM is not present, the UE shall send an EAP-response/AKA'-client-error message as specified in IETF RFC 5448 [31].

 5.4.1.2.2.5 Network successfully authenticates UE

 Upon reception of the EAP-response/AKA'-challenge message, if procedures for handling an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31] are successful, the AUSF may generate KAUSF and shall generate KSEAF as described in 3GPP TS 33.501 [16] and checks whether the AT_RESULT_IND attribute is included in the EAP-response/AKA'-challenge message and: